EngYork/C-presentation/C programming.md

 # Pointers

 Pointers are without a doubt the most common source of confusion when it comes to mastering the art of C programming.
 So, what is a pointer?
 What does it do and how do we use it?
-As the name suggests, a pointer, points.
+As the name suggests, a pointer points.
 It points to what?
 It points to an address in memory.
 Why is that useful?
 Well, thanks to pointers, we can pass variables by reference rather than by value.
-It might not be immediate to you now, but this feature alows us to write organised code that performs efficiently and at the same time is easy to ready.
+It might not be immediate to you now, but this feature allows us to write organised code that performs efficiently and at the same time is easy to ready.
 How does passing by reference work?
 Well, we said that pointers point to an address in memory.
 Typically, that address in memory is where a variable is stored.
 Therefore, a pointer points to the memory address where a certain variable has been stored.
-This means that, given we have a reference to said pointer, we can access the value of the variable across different scopes in our program.
+This means that, given we have a reference to the said pointer, we can access the value of the variable across different scopes in our program.
 A scope could be a function.
-In that regard, the previous statement means that if we define a variable in function A, and then we call function B passing a pointer to the variable, we can change and read the value of the variable from within the scope of function B. If we passed the variable by value we would only be able to ready the value of the variable.
+In that regard, the previous statement means that if we define a variable in function A, and then we call function B by passing a pointer to the variable, we can change and read the value of the variable from within the scope of function B. If we passed the variable by value we would only be able to ready the value of the variable.

 ## Passing by value

-An exmaple of passing a variable by value would be:
+An example of passing a variable by value would be:

 ```c
 // ./code/pass_by_value.c